All About Pontiac...

 - Loyola University, Chicago

 - Illinois Institute of Technology, Chicago

-The Threshermen’s Parade sponsored by the Pontiac Area Chamber of Commerce is celebrating its 60th anniversary in 2016.
-The parade is held on the Sunday of Labor Day Weekend.
+The Threshermen’s Parade sponsored by the Pontiac Area Chamber has been held on the Sunday of Labor Day Weekend for more than 60 years.
 More than 10,000 people line the streets of Pontiac to see the parade every year.